espruino/BangleApps/apps/mmind/README.md

 # Mastermind

-Play the classic mind game mastermind on your Bangles 2.
+Play the classic mind game mastermind on your Bangle 2.

 ![](screenshot_mmind.png)